JCMexplains/writing-for-success-2023/textbook.md

 that presents an original experiment would include some discussion of similar prior research in the field.

-Jorge knew he did not have the time, resources, or experience needed to conduct original experimental research for his paper.
+Jorge knew he could not
+conduct an original experiment for his paper.
 Because he was relying on secondary sources to support his ideas, he made a point of citing sources that were not far removed from primary research.